 If you crave the slower pace of paddling and prefer to look at nature up close and personal, Trumbull County offers a number of waterways where canoeists and kayakers will find miles of scenic areas that abound with wildlife.

 At Foster Metro Park in Newton Township, paddlers can launch into the Mahoning River and continue downstream for 14 miles to Canoe City Metro Park in Leavittsburg.
 However, portage at the Newton Falls Dam is required.

 Paddlers can access Mosquito Creek at the lower end of Mosquito Lake south of the dam and follow this waterway through Bazetta and Howland townships before it runs through Niles and joins the Mahoning River in Weathersfield Township.

 Canoeists and kayakers who paddle Pymatuning Creek can begin south of Kinsman and follow the creek as it runs southeast through the Shenango Wildlife Area into Orangeville before it crosses into Pennsylvania.

 Whether you prefer deer, turkey, duck, geese or something else, hunters of all skill levels will find the wildlife areas in Trumbull County challenging and plentiful year-round.
-Grab our special Hunter Packet complete with maps, hunting regulations and more.
+Use our special Fishing & Hunting Guide to find maps and more.

 Grand River Wildlife Area